You can find more detailed information and what to expect from each subject below.

 Studying psychology helps students to better understand themselves and the world around them.
 Students become confident in applying psychological principles and theories to the real world and have a sound understanding of how research is designed and conducted.

-Through the exploration of the diverse topics in the field, they gain a greater empathy for others as they learn to understand the reasons why people are the way they are.
-Pursuing individual interests is a focus of the course and students take part in an investigative research project.
-Discussion and debate are key to the scrutiny of such topics as the origin of intelligence and why people obey unethical orders.
-A Phobias workshop at London Zoo and a visit to the Bethlem Museum of the Mind allow students to see how psychology works in practise in the real world.
-Psychology film nights allow students to explore the way that mental health is portrayed in this form of media and students are fascinated by the impact that such environmental factors have on every facet of human development.
+Through the exploration of diverse topics in the field, they gain greater empathy for others as they learn to understand the reasons why people are the way they are.
+Pursuing individual interests is a focus of the course and students take part in an investigative research project in which they investigate and teach their peers about an area of Psychology that they are fascinated by.
+Discussion and debate are key features of the course as students scrutinise topics such as the origin of intelligence and why people obey unethical orders.
+Lectures from visiting psychologists allow students to see how psychology works in practice in the real world and trips to the Freud Museum and the Old Bailey give them the opportunity to explore other facets of Psychology’s role in society.

 • Economics

-Understanding these will help students make the best choices for themselves and enable them to contribute to the great debates currently taking place in society.
-Student conferences give insights into economic policy making and visits to the Jaguar Land Rover factory, the Bank of England and the New York Stock Exchange give students a chance to see economics in action.
-Economics determines our pay, the jobs we do, the industries we work in, how we travel, where we live, the goods we buy, where we buy them and the prices we pay.
-Without a doubt, students realise that an understanding of Economics is an essential life skill that will equip them for further education and the world of work.
-Economics is more than just a subject – it’s a way of interpreting the world.
+Economics determines our pay, the jobs we do, the industries we work in, how we travel, where we live, the goods we buy, where we buy them, and the prices we pay.
+Students soon realise that an understanding of Economics is an essential life skill that will equip them for further education and the world of work.

 • History of Art